CymatiCorp/CyKit/README.md

                                        AttributeError: 'Emotiv' object has no attribute 'device'

-Connect the Emotiv dongle and run again, and it should begin streaming you data.
+Connect the EPOC USB dongle and run again, and it should begin streaming you data.

 Note: Python 3 requires some cosmetic updates to work properly.